lazyscript05/ShiftCare-Challenge-CLI-Application/README.md

 ### Prepare the Data

 Make sure that `data.json` is located in the same directory as `cli.rb`.
 The JSON file should contain valid JSON data.
-Each client entry should be a valid JSON object, but the structure of the JSON data can vary as long as it is properly formatted.
+Each data entry should be a valid JSON object, but the structure of the JSON data can vary as long as it is properly formatted.

 ## Usage